Get insider access

 2.4 dB

 The Raycon Fitness Earbuds have a very exaggerated v-shaped sound profile when using their default 'Balanced Sound' EQ preset.
-This sound delivers intense thump, rumble, and boom while vocals and lead instruments are bright and sparkly.
-However, since both the bass and treble range are highly overemphasized, some users may find they sound very muddy, harsh, and piercing.
-Luckily, they come with two other EQ presets that you can cycle through: 'Pure Sound', which is advertised as producing refined and clear sound, and 'Bass Sound', which is supposed to deliver more bass.
+This sound delivers intense thump, rumble, and boom, while vocals and lead instruments are bright and sparkly.
+Some users will find they sound muddy, harsh, and piercing due to their overemphasized bass and treble range.
+Luckily, they come with two other EQ presets that you can cycle through: 'Pure Sound', which advertises as producing refined and clear sound, and 'Bass Sound', which is supposed to deliver more bass.

 Note: After performing our sound tests, we noticed that our unit's left driver makes a rattling noise that seems to go away and come back.
-We think this may be caused by our sound testing at 100dB.
+We think this is due to our sound testing at 100 dB.
 However, the lower the volume, the more noticeable the rattling is, and you can even hear it when there's no audio playing.
-That said, we don't expect users to encounter this problem as it could be related to our testing setup or be unique to our unit.
-If you experience this issue, please let us know in the discussions, and we'll update our review.
+That said, we don't expect you to encounter this problem, as it could be related to our testing setup or be unique to our unit.
+If you experience this issue, please let us know in the forums, and we'll update our review.

 9.2